Cooper City, Florida

+In 2006, Cooper City expanded with the annexation of the Waldrep Dairy Farm.

 Geography

 Cooper City is located at 26.044631°N 80.289566°W. The city is bounded by Davie to the north, Pembroke Pines to the south, both Hollywood and Davie to the east, and Southwest Ranches to the west.

 According to the United States Census Bureau, the city has a total area of 21.6 km2, of which 20.8 km2 is land and 0.8 km2 is water (3.63%).

+Climate

+Cooper City has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical rainforest climate (Köppen climate classification: Af), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

-2020 census
+2010 and 2020 census

-As of the 2020 United States census, there were 34,401 people, 11,280 households, and 9,321 families residing in the city.
+As of the 2020 United States census, there were 34,401 people, 11,319 households, and 9,554 families residing in the city.